zAlweNy26/AlweStats/README.md

 You can reload the configuration file (default key : F9) while in-game to see changes.

-There are also "EntityStats", "EnvStats" and "PlayerStats" which aren't UI blocks but can let you choose different things.
+There are also "EntityStats", "EnvStats" which aren't UI blocks but can let you choose different things.

 In the config file you can also :
 - Change key for plugin reload and editing mode